 Both environments provide you with App Engine’s deployment, serving, and scaling infrastructure.
 The key differences are the way the environment executes your application, how your application accesses external services, how you run your application locally, and how your application scales.
 You can also refer to choosing an environment for a high-level summary of these differences.

 In the standard environment, your application runs on a lightweight instance inside of a sandbox.
 This sandbox restricts what your application can do.
-For example, your application can not write to disk or use non-whitelisted binary libraries.
-The standard environment also limits the amount of CPU and memory options available to your application.
+For example, the sandbox only allows your app to use a limited set of binary libraries, and your app cannot write to disk.
+The standard environment also limits the CPU and memory options available to your application.
 Because of these restrictions, most App Engine standard applications tend to be stateless web applications that respond to HTTP requests quickly.

 In contrast, the flexible environment runs your application in Docker containers on Google Compute Engine virtual machines (VMs), which have fewer restrictions.
 For example, you can use any programming language of your choice, write to disk, use any library you'd like, and even run multiple processes.
 The flexible environment also allows you to choose any Compute Engine machine type for your instances so that your application has access to more memory and CPU.

 Accessing external services

-In the standard environment, your application typically accesses services such as Cloud Datastore via the built-in google.appengine APIs.
+In the standard environment, your application typically accesses services such as Datastore via the built-in google.appengine APIs.
 However, in the flexible environment, these APIs are no longer available.
 Instead, use the Google Cloud client libraries.
 These client libraries work everywhere, which means that your application is more portable.
 If needed, applications that run in the flexible environment can usually run on Google Kubernetes Engine or Compute Engine without heavy modification.

 In the standard environment, you typically run your application locally using